projectsbyif/people-first/pages/author-biographies.md

 Since 2022, Sarah has advised the Mayor of London's Data for London programme, guiding key stakeholders in leveraging data and infrastructure to benefit Londoners.
 Previously, she served as a Fellow of the RSA, and earned accolades such as Forbes 30 Under 30, Future Pioneer and New Radical among others.

+# Press

+To get in touch with the authors about these recommendations, [please send an email](mailto:hello@careful.industries).